 She served on the interim-board as Secretary for the first year, and then took over the day-to-day administration of the village for the first three plus years and has been assisting every since.
 She also has co-chaired the TVSD Team for the annual American Cancer Society Tierrasanta Relay for Life for the 6 years.
 Fran considers herself truly blessed with four children and seven wonderful grandchildren who never cease to amaze her.
 Life is good living on the hill!

-Marilyn Bente is Secretary
+Marilyn Bente is Member-At-Large

 As a young child in Columbus, Ohio, Marilyn never dreamed that she would become a Californian, much less that she would be able to travel world-wide, visiting countries on six continents!
 Marilyn is the oldest of five children and was raised by parents who put a high value on education and work ethics.
 She graduated from the Ohio State University in 1969 with a degree in education, majoring in French and English.
 That year was a turning point in her life!
 She not only earned a teaching credential, but also married her college sweetheart, Tom.
 They moved across country, teaching contracts in hand, to start their careers with the San Diego Unified School District, which would continue for nearly forty years.
 In 1971, they bought their first house in Tierrasanta, and were soon blessed with a son, Christopher.